 Where can I get a C-Leg?

-You can get the C-Leg from a Public or Private Prosthetic Provider, who will adapt the prosthesis to your individual needs.
+You can get the C-Leg from your NHS Limb Centre via the Microprocessor Knee Policy if you qualify against the specific criteria, or through a Private Prosthetic Provider, who will adapt the prosthesis to your individual needs.

 Where can I try out a C-Leg?

 Many practitioners offer trial fittings which take place over a predetermined period of time and are monitored by Ottobock when needed.
 Just talk to your prosthetist for more details.